 Fairy Freeze Tag

 This game requires one player to be the good fairy and one to be the bad fairy.
 Give a fairy wand to each of these two.
 The bad fairy’s wand has the power to freeze while the good fairy’s wand has the power to unfreeze.
 The rest of the players run around the play space, trying not to get tagged by the bad fairy’s wand.
 When a player does get tagged, she must freeze in place.
-The good fairy’s job is to try and unfreeze any frozen players (by tapping them with her wand) without being caught by the bad fairy.
+The good fairy’s job is to try and unfreeze any frozen players (by tapping them with a wand) without being caught by the bad fairy.
 If the good fairy is tagged, they become the bad fairy.

 Pixie Dust Relay

 Turn an ordinary sandbox into a pool of pixie dust by mixing glitter with the sand.
 Divide the players into two teams.
 Give each team a bottle and a spoon.
 The first players in line must race to the pool of pixie dust, scoop out a spoonful and carry it back to starting place, spilling as little as possible.
 The spoons of sand then get poured into the bottles (use a funnel if needed) and the spoons are handed to the next players.
 The first team to fill their bottle wins.